 If you own (or are thinking of buying) a Maschine vote here

-If you own (or are thinking of buying) a an Akai Mpc vote here
+If you own (or are thinking of buying) an Akai Mpc vote here

 People Still Prefer Maschine Studio Over The Mpc Ren

-These are the numbers from October 2013 – May 24th 2014 and as you can see, the interest is heavily weighted for Maschine Studio.
-Why am I displaying this numbers?
+These are the numbers from October 2013 – May 24th, 2014 and as you can see, the interest is heavily weighted for Maschine Studio.
+Why am I displaying these numbers?
 Because it gives a glimpse of where the market’s interest is.
 People search for gear when they’re considering purchasing it.

 Mpc Renaissance Sound Expansions